alberand/Blog/content/hc-05_connect_to_linux.md

 $ sudo apt-get install bluez bluez-utils
 ```

+Now, lets check if kernel module is installed and loaded.
+For some chips it will
+be enough to have `btusb` loaded but for other chips (like mine Broadcom chip)
+you will need to find and install appropriate driver.
+You can check if `btusb`
-Check if `btusb` is loaded into the kernel:
+is loaded into the kernel by the following command:

 ```shell
 $ lsmod | grep btusb